microsoft/netremote/README.md

 #### Linux

-g++ or llvm/clang are suitable, however, some care must be taken to obtain a compatible standard library.
-A known, working environment is ubuntu 23.10 (mantic) with clang 17.0.0 and LLVM 17.0.0.
+g++ or LLVM/Clang are suitable, however, some care must be taken to obtain a compatible standard library.
+A known, working environment is ubuntu 24.04 (noble) with clang 18.1.3 and LLVM 18.1.3.
 Both are both provided by the official ubuntu package repository so can be installed using `apt`.
 Detailed development environment setup instructions can be found in the Linux [`README`](./src/linux/README.md).

 ### CMake